oscarryz/yz-design-notes/Examples/Yz - aoc23-1.md

 l String

 /*
-  state machine "signature":
+  A block that returns

-  A block that returns a block
+  a block that takes
-  that takes a `String`
+  a `String`
 */
 state {{String}}